piurafunk/fun-earthed-arcana/Writerside/topics/Chracter-Backgrounds.md

 Using the rules here, you can build a Background from scratch or customize a premade Background, focusing on details  related to the backstory you have in mind for  your character.

-When you build a Background, your character gains the features in the “Background Features” section below.
+When you build a Background, your character gains the features in the "Background Features" section below.
 As you make choices for those features, think about your character's past.
 Where did they spend most of their time?
 What  did they do for a living?